braboj/tutorial-git/01-Introduction/(tut-git-01-01)-git-features.md

 - Source code can easily be tagged, branched and merged
 - Facilitates the management of software projects

-Git is a distributed control systems, which means that the repository resides on the local machine and can by synced with other repositories.
-This allows very flexible workflows compared to centralized version control systems such as Subversion(SVN).
+Git is a distributed control systems, which means that the repository resides on the local machine and can be synced with other repositories.
+This allows very flexible workflows compared  to centralized version control systems such as Subversion (SVN).

 ### Features